Skip to content

 • Component: MultipleChoice.

-• Properties: selections (array), maxAllowedSelections (integer).
+• Properties: selections (typed wrapper), maxAllowedSelections (integer).

 v0.9: